jnnrdn/webbviken-genesis-starter/README.md

 ## For Developers

-The version of [Webbviken Genesis Starter on GitHub](https://github.com/jnnrdn/webbviken-genesis-starter/) includes tooling to check code against WordPress standards.
-To use it:
+The version of [Webbviken Genesis Starter on GitHub](https://github.com/jnnrdn/webbviken-genesis-starter/) includes tools to build stylesheets with Sass and transpile ES6 with Babel.

-1. Install Composer globally on your development machine.
-[See Composer setup steps](https://getcomposer.org/doc/00-intro.md#downloading-the-composer-executable).
-2. In the command line, change directory to the Webbviken Genesis Starter folder.
-3. Type the command `composer install` to install PHP development dependencies.
-4. Type `composer phpcs` to run coding standards checks.

-You'll see output highlighting issues with PHP files that do not conform to Webbviken Genesis Starter coding standards.

-Run `composer phpcbf` if you see “phpcbf can fix the x marked sniff violations automatically” in the output of `composer phpcs`.

 ### npm scripts

-Scripts are also provided to help with CSS linting, CSS autoprefixing, and creation of pot language files.
+Scripts are provided.
 To use them:

 1. Install [Node.js](https://nodejs.org/), which also gives you the Node Package Manager (npm).
 2. In the command line, change directory to the Webbviken Genesis Starter folder.